ePlanSys/eplansys/eplansys_docs/reports/epistemic_end_to_end.rst

 ROS graph.
 Two end-to-end tests now do, and the package that turns a policy into a tree has the tests it never had.

-:download:`Read the full report (PDF) <../_static/epistemic_end_to_end_test.pdf>`
+:download:`Read the full report (PDF) <../_static/epistemic_end_to_end_test.pdf>`,
---- five pages, with the reasoning behind each fix and the execution logs.
+five pages, with the reasoning behind each fix and the execution logs.

 What the tests run
 ------------------

-Both missions bring up the whole graph in one process --- domain expert, problem expert, planner with the ``plansys2/EpistemicPlanSolver`` plugin, executor with ``bt_builder_plugin: EpistemicBTBuilder`` and the epistemic node library, the ``epistemic_state`` node loaded from the same grounded task, and the fake action performers --- and run the same mission twice with the world in different states.
+Both missions bring up the whole graph in one process (domain expert, problem expert, planner with the ``plansys2/EpistemicPlanSolver`` plugin, executor with ``bt_builder_plugin: EpistemicBTBuilder`` and the epistemic node library, the ``epistemic_state`` node loaded from the same grounded task, and the fake action performers) and run the same mission twice with the world in different states.

 .. list-table::